edwinsanjaya/bci-finalproject/README.md

 4. Run the whole script in the selected notebook

 ## Results

-_Present a detailed comparison and analysis of your BCI system's performance against the competing methods.
-Include metrics such as accuracy, precision, recall, F1-score, or any other relevant evaluation metrics.
-Compare and contrast your BCI system with existing competing methods.
-Highlight the advantages and unique aspects of your system._

 The following table represent the accuracy of the voluntary & involuntary blink classifier by using different models: